Nagfal/C-CBGE/README.md

 learning_curve_UCBGE_BGE.py : run DDUCB for the data in Fig.1 and Fig.2

+### fig_plot:
-fig_plot (contains the code and data to plot Fig. 1, Fig. 2, Fig. 3 and Fig. 4):
+contains the code and data to plot Fig. 1, Fig. 2, Fig. 3 and Fig. 4

 comparision_figS1.py : plot the subfigures in Fig.1